 Animal-assisted therapy has shown to help deal with physical symptoms of ailments like:

 - Loss of motor-function

 Due to their mood-boosting characteristics, therapy animals can help alleviate some of the physical aspects of a hospice patient’s ailment.
-Some studies showed that oxytocin, a hormone that creates feelings of trust and empathy, levels rose in some participants whenever they were given an opportunity to pet a dog for just 30 minutes.
+Some studies showed that levels of oxytocin, a hormone that creates feelings of trust and empathy, rose in some participants whenever they were given an opportunity to pet a dog for just 30 minutes.

 Therapy Animals for Mental Symptoms

 Therapy pets can also help hospice patients with some of the mental strain of end-of-life.
 Some of the symptoms that AAT can reduce:

 - Anti-social behavior